ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

  * In `/<www>/AIFCOMSSwithCUPredictorTest/predict/includes/php_variables.php`, change `ROOT_DIR` to the location of the project folder (e.g., `/var/www/html/AIFCOMSSwithCUPredictorTest/` or `C:\\Ampps\\www\\AIFCOMSSwithCUPredictorTest\\` etc). **Make sure the path ends with a `/` or `\\` (the latter on Windows)**.
 Also, change `PYTHON_PATH` to the location of your Python executable (eg., `/usr/bin/python` on Linux or `C:\\Python27\\python.exe` on Windows). **On Windows, make sure you have *double* backslashes in the filenames, to prevent the backslashes from being interpreted as escape characters.
 Note that *some* Windows versions (for example *some* installations of Windows 10) can autocorrect file path names, so in that case it is slightly less important to ensure that you always have double backslashes, however in all cases it is best to not rely on autocorrection, and so you should always put double backslashes within the filenames inside these files on Windows PCs.
 You can change the paths inside these files on Windows by opening the files in WordPad, for example.**
  * In `/<www>/AIFCOMSSwithCUPredictorTest/predict/py_variables.py`, change `ROOT_DIR` to the same value as you set it in the above (`php_variables.php`) file.
- * And in `/<www>/AIFCOMSSwithCUPredictorTest/predict/js_variables.js`, change exports.ROOT_DIR to be the same value, but with the addition of predict/ at the end, i.e. `/var/www/html/AIFCOMSSwithCUPredictorTest/predict/` or `C:\\Ampps\\www\\AIFCOMSSwithCUPredictorTest\\predict\\` etc.  **If you use single backslashes instead of double backslashes inside `/<www>/AIFCOMSSwithCUPredictorTest/predict/js_variables.js`, and you end up with files named, e.g., AmppswwwAIFCOMSSwithCUPredictorTestpredictaltairdata.txt and AmppswwwAIFCOMSSwithCUPredictorTestpredictaltairpos.txt inside your AIFCOMSSwithCUPredictorTest\predict directory, then that's a sure sign that you need double backslashes within the definition of exports.ROOT_DIR inside your `/<www>/AIFCOMSSwithCUPredictorTest/predict/js_variables.js` file instead.
+ * And in `/<www>/AIFCOMSSwithCUPredictorTest/predict/js_variables.js`, change exports.ROOT_DIR to be the same value, but with the addition of predict/ at the end, i.e. `/var/www/html/AIFCOMSSwithCUPredictorTest/predict/` or `C:\\Ampps\\www\\AIFCOMSSwithCUPredictorTest\\predict\\` etc.  **On Windows, if you use single backslashes instead of double backslashes inside your `C:\Ampps\www\AIFCOMSSwithCUPredictorTest\predict\js_variables.js` file, and you end up with files named, e.g., AmppswwwAIFCOMSSwithCUPredictorTestpredictaltairdata.txt and AmppswwwAIFCOMSSwithCUPredictorTestpredictaltairpos.txt inside your AIFCOMSSwithCUPredictorTest\predict directory after you complete all these instructions and run AIFCOMSS, then that's a sure sign that you need double backslashes within your definition of exports.ROOT_DIR inside your `C:\Ampps\www\AIFCOMSSwithCUPredictorTest\predict\js_variables.js` file instead.

 and one that might possibly need to be (depending on your setup):